 Thésée is a village on the right bank (north of) the Cher river about five miles from our house and Saint-Aignan.
 It has a hotel, a restaurant, a pharmacy, a butcher shop, and a bread bakery.
 The train station no longer provides regular rail service but the autoroute on-ramp is very close by for anybody with a car.
 That's about it, besides the ruins.
 The population of Thésée is approximately 1,200.

 We have a fond memory of Thésée because when we arrived here to live in early June 2003, our house was basically uninhabitable.
 It needed a thorough cleaning, and we needed to order appliances including a kitchen stove, a refrigerator, a micowave, a coffee-maker, a telephone, and a washing machine before moving in.
-So we rented a little gîte to stay in for the first week we were here, while we worked to our own house ready.
+So we rented a little gîte to stay in for the first week we were here, while we worked to get our own house cleaned up.
 The gîte was in Thésée.
 It was a comfortable little place and the people who rented it out were very accommodating and welcomed us and our dog.
 The price for a week's stay was less than $250.

 The ruins in these photos, on the west side of Thésée, date back to Gallo-Roman times.
 That means the period when Gaulish culture was being "romanized" after the invasion by the Roman Empire and its subsequent rule over all Gaul.
 This was centuries before the Franks invaded from what is now Germany and turned Gaul into France.
 The Romans held sway in what is now northern France from the first century B.C. until about the 5th century A.D., when their empire went into decline.